hoelzer-lab/rnaflow/README.md

    └── plots                        heatmaps and PCA of all samples
 ```

-We provide `DESeq2` normalized, regularized log (rlog), variance stabilizing (vsd) and log2(n+1) (ntd) transformed count tables (`DESeq2/data/counts`).
+We provide `DESeq2` normalized, regularized log (rlog), variance stabilized (vsd) and log2(n+1) (ntd) transformed count tables (`DESeq2/data/counts`).

-For each comparison (specified with `--deg` or per default all possible in one direction) a new folder `X_vs_Y` is created.
+For each comparison (specified with `--deg` or, per default, all possible pairwise comparisons in one direction), a new folder `X_vs_Y` is created.
 This also describes the direction of the comparison, e.g. the log2FoldChange describes the change of a gene under condition B with respect to the gene under condition A.

-Downstream analysis are currently provided for some species: GSEA consensus scoring with `piano` for *Homo sapiens*, *Mus musculus* and *Mesocricetus auratus*; and `WebGestalt` GSEA *Homo sapiens* and *Mus musculus*.
+Downstream analysis are currently provided for some species: GSEA consensus scoring with `piano` for *Homo sapiens*, *Mus musculus* and *Mesocricetus auratus*; and `WebGestalt` GSEA for *Homo sapiens* and *Mus musculus*.

 ## Help message